awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_pg_cron.md

 ### Logging errors to the postgresql\.log file only<a name="PostgreSQL_pg_cron.log_run"></a>

 To prevent writing to the `cron.job_run_details` table, modify the parameter group associated with the PostgreSQL DB instance and set the `cron.log_run` parameter to off\.
-If you do this, the `pg_cron` extension no longer writes to the table and captures errors to the `postgresql.log` file only\.
+The `pg_cron` extension no longer writes to the table and captures errors to the `postgresql.log` file only\.
 For more information, see [Modifying parameters in a DB parameter group](USER_WorkingWithDBInstanceParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.

 Use the following command to check the value of the `cron.log_run` parameter\.